Fighting Siblings? Fighting Parents? Fighting Family? Breaking The Curse of Family Dysfunction

 The Family Dilemma: A Method To The Madness

 Once again you find yourself here.
-Your angry, upset, annoyed and or frustrated to no end.
-Having had a full-blown argument with a family member that started out as a civil conversation, but somehow evolved to the brink of World War 3 and now your at each others throats.
-You have tried everything to avoid these negative situations next to separating yourself from them.
-Its is important for you to understand that you are not alone and it is not your fault that you are not as close with a family member as you would like to be.
-Maybe you were "mama's favorite", "Daddy's little girl" or "The black sheep" of the family as a child and as you grew into adult hood.
-Or maybe you felt ignored and under-appreciated compared to a sibling who takes advantage of your parents love and generosity.
-You could be a child (like myself), who does not have a relationship with your mother or father as close as you would like to have because of their irrational and unpredictable behavior.
+You are angry, upset, annoyed and frustrated to no avail.
+Having just had a full-blown argument with a family member that started out as a civil conversation, but somehow evolved to the brink of World War 3 and now you are at each others throats.
+You have tried everything to avoid these negative situations, even going as far as separating yourself from them.
+It is important for you to understand that you are not alone and it is not your fault that you are not as close with a family member as you would like to be.
+Maybe you were "Mama's Favorite", "Daddy's Little Girl" or "The Black Sheep of the Family", as a child and as you grew into adulthood.
+Maybe you felt ignored and unloved in your family compared to a sibling who takes advantage of your parents love and generosity.
+You could be that child (like myself), who is not as close as they would like to be to their parents due to their irrational and unpredictable behaviors.

 Whatever the case maybe, it is important for you to know as early as possible that family dysfunction is normal.
-Feuding within a family and competition for attention and affection between family members is built into the human genetic code.
-Your job as an intelligent adult once you realize who YOU are in this situation you were born into, is learning how to feel, operate, and communicate within it.
-I know sometimes you want to pull your hair out dealing with the negative aspects concerning certain family members; but remember, your sanity and mental health is more important than your feelings.
+Feuding and competing for attention and affection within a family unit is built into the human genetic code.
+Once you realize what role you play and who YOU are in this flawed family dynamic you were born into, your job as an intelligent adult is learning how to feel, operate, and communicate within it.
+I know sometimes you want to pull your hair out dealing with the negative aspects concerning certain family members; but remember, your sanity and mental health are more important than your feelings.
 Here are some key methods to dealing with the madness of family dysfunction.

 It is important to understand that a person can not reason with an unreasonable person.
 Understand that you can not win an argument, make arrangements, intervene to help without being taken advantage of, have a sit-down discussion with them about your concerns and fears and think that they will understand, change, agree or acknowledge it and move forward without some sort of outrageous backlash.
 Manipulators will always try to pull a fast one over family and friends to get what they want.
 If your parents are being taken for a ride by a sibling and you can not stop it or reason with either side, accept that this is what the situation is unfortunately and move on.
 We sometimes have a hard time believing that our hands are tied and there is nothing we can do.
 If your mother and you are not close, why live in a life of misery because of it?
 You are 2 different people.
 You may be passive and she may be aggressive and maybe she can only stand to be around you for a few hours at a time.
 Whatever the reason, trying to get someone to understand and sympathize with your wants and needs is sometimes an uphill battle and you will lose.